rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/design.md

 With this interfaces we archived a good abstraction where the Network Layer and the above layers knows nothing of their respective internal representation but they can still interact with each other in a simple and common way achieving different results.

+Later we added a new network interfaces called `INetworkForwarded` that is a parent of `INetworkAdapter` and is used split "send/receive" functions from "connectors/starter" functions.
+This interface is used to provide a more compact way of interacting with the network layer if no "start" function is required.

 ## Gods are Graphs

 When designing Gods behaviour we had an hard time deciding what was the best way to create them.